 - Steroid injections can often provide good relief, the benefit is however usually short-term.

-The surgery, called a Trapeziectomy, involves removing a small bone (one of eight which form the wrist) called the trapezium.
-This is situated at the base of the thumb.
-This provides more space for the thumb to move so that the arthritic bone surfaces are not rubbing together causing pain.
 The operation will usually involve you coming in hospital for a day.
 Your arm may be numbed using a regional anaesthetic or a general anaesthetic may be used.
 A small incision is made at the base of the thumb and the operation is carried out.

-After the surgery a bulky dressing is applied to protect the thumb.
-During this time it is important to keep the hand elevated to help get rid of the swelling, and to move the fingers to prevent them getting stiff.
+After the surgery, a bulky dressing is applied to protect the thumb.
+During this time it is important to keep the hand elevated to help get rid of the swelling, and to move the fingers to prevent them from getting stiff.
 After two weeks the dressing and stitches are removed, and a lighter splint is made which will allow you to use the hand for light activities yet still protecting the thumb.
 Once the wound is healed it is safe to get the hand wet making sure that is it dried well before reapplying the splint.
-At this stage you can moisturise and massage the scar (E45/Nivea etc).
+At this stage, you can moisturise and massage the scar (E45/Nivea etc).

 After four weeks you will be taught some exercises, which are to be done out of the splint. as well as light activities.
-However the splint is to be worn for protection and at night for a total of 6 weeks.
+However, the splint is to be worn for protection and at night for a total of 6 weeks.
 How much you should do with the hand at this stage depends on how much pain you are in.
 If it hurts when using the thumb then rest it back in the splint.

-Recovery of full function can take a long time and in some cases it can be six months or so before you can carry out any heavy lifting.
+Recovery of full function can take a long time and in some cases, it can be six months or so before you can carry out any heavy lifting.
 Driving is usually okay after eight weeks but this is dependant on whether you have regained movement and can drive pain free.
 You will need to discuss returning to work with your physiotherapist or occupational therapist, as it will obviously vary depending on your job.